TheTridentGuy/pico-w-badusb/README.md

 You technically don't need any hardware aside from the Pico W to run this.
 My hardware setup is viewable at https://wokwi.com/projects/428096216043299841.
 ## Usage:
 - Install CircuitPython from https://circuitpython.org/board/raspberry_pi_pico_w/
 - Make the root of your `CIRCUITPY` drive represent this repo.
 The easiest way to do this is to run `git clone https://github.com/TheTridentGuy/pico-w-badusb.git` from a folder you're ok with cloning a repo into (i.e, your home directory), and then running `cp -r pico-w-badusb/. /run/media/<user>/CIRCUITPY` to copy it over.
-Note the usage of `pico-w-badusb/.`, adding the `.` to ensure that every file, including hidden files, is copied.
+If some unnecessary files (i.e. `/.git` are copied, you should delete them, as the Pico has very little storage.
 - Your Pi Pico should now be set up.
 Note that on future boots, the `CIRCUITPY` drive won't show up.
 To re-enable USB mass storage mode, plug it in while shorting `GP26` or `GP27` to `3.3v`.
 If this fails, you may attempt to use the REPL to delete `boot.py`, which handles this behavior.
 - Upon booting, the Pico will start an open wifi network, named `:3` by default (you can change this in `config.py`).
 Connect to it, and visit the Pico's IP, usually [`http://192.168.4.1/`](http://192.168.4.1/).
 - You should now see a list of available scripts, and can run or edit them at your leisure.